MHCPCreators/horizonCreatorManual/HorizonTechnicalDoc.md

 **Limitations**:
   * Performance intensive - use sparingly
   * Stopping the effect removes the entire drawn trail

+!!! bug Trail's sync incorrectly if stopped and started in the same frame.
+    When you `stop()` a [TrailFX Gizmo](#trailfx-gizmo) the trail *de-renders* (disappears).
+If you `stop()` and then `start()` in the same frame then the local client will see the trail disappear and start over.
+However other clients will only get the `play()` event (due to state compression) and so they won't see the trail "reset".
+If you need to stop and then start a trail, it is recommended to do it across (at least) 2 frames.

 ### Projectile Launcher Gizmo
 **Description**: Launches configurable particles with customizable physics properties.
 Ideal for weapons and launchers.